 Massage chairs can be fairly costly, so it’s important to choose the right one.
 You need information about what type of massage the chair offers, the intensity, and any other features the chair offers that would suit you.

 At BestReviews, we delved into the massage chair space to learn all we could about the product.
 After hours of research, we’re ready to pass our wisdom to you so you can find a fabulous massage chair for your own use.
-Check out the matrix above for our top recommendations.
+Check out the product list above for our top recommendations.
 For general tips on how to choose a massage chair, keep reading this shopping guide.

 If you’ve ever received a great massage, chances are you already understand the inherent benefits of this therapeutic act.
 If you’re wondering if a massage chair would be a good investment for you, consider these benefits.